 After your account lapses, you will have a weekly upload limit of 500MB up to 5GB total account storage.
 So, if your total video storage exceeds 5GB, you will lose the ability to upload new content upon lapsing.
 You can free up storage on your existing account by deleting some of your older videos, rough cuts, or backups until you are under the 5GB cap.

 You will keep and be able to edit the groups, channels, and showcases you created as a paid member, but you will not be able to create new ones beyond the Basic limits.

 Because it’s costly to store source files, we only offer that service to paying members.
-If your paid membership lapses, any source files that were stored on Vimeo will be deleted after 60 days and cannot be recovered.
+If your paid membership lapses to Basic, any source files that were stored on Vimeo will be deleted after 60 days and cannot be recovered.
 The HD and SD versions of your videos will remain available.

 Privacy and embed settings